Head of Communications for UK and Ireland

 Qualities & Gifts Sought

+You are comfortable with the Press, adept at running off attention-grabbing press releases, and happy to give or arrange interviews at short notice.
 You are a good listener and communicator.
-You will have a growing passion for world mission, and to see an increase in recruitment to WEC from all sections of the UK Church.
+You will have a passion for cross-cultural mission, and long to see an increase in recruitment from all sectors of the Church across the UK and Ireland.

 Ideally based in Coventry, we are looking for someone to join our growing HQ team.
 You are free to travel within the UK, and you will have opportunities to network with other WEC Branches overseas.